 - Money from customers is what will sustain you in the long-term

-- Need messaging focused towards customer pain points, not investor desires
+- Need messaging focused on customer pain points, not investor desires

 - Have two landing pages: one for investors, one for customers